PorkyC/local-forex/README.md

 # local-forex
-A free python package to help get you started in building and interacting with a local database of currency exchange rates.
+A free python package to help get started in building and interacting with a local database of currency exchange rates.

 ## Dictionary based currency exchange rate package
 * Rates provided by Bank of Canada.
 Includes function for fetching and saving latest rates using BoC API